antoniodagnino/Oil-Gas-Drilling-Activity-Prediction/README.md

-3.3 Data Modeling - SARIMA model
+3.3 Data Modeling - ARIMA model
 - Import dataset and resample to monthly data
 - Use oil dataset to predict oil rig count:
     - Find what hyperparameters to be used in the model (p,d,q)